17 Top Things To Do In Walnut Creek, California

 9. Attend Seasonal Festivals and Farmers Markets

-Fun Fact: The Walnut Creek Art & Wine Festival has been running for over 35 years and attracts thousands of visitors annually!
+Fun Fact: The Walnut Creek Art & Wine Festival has been a tradition for over 35 years, drawing visitors from across the Bay Area.

 10. Relax at a Spa or Wellness Center